hrgdavor/java-hipster-ioc/README.md

 Similar can be useful if we have a complex configuration class that has few/many sections defined as properties Expanding dependencies does not generate more code by itself, just enables auto-generate to use the expanded dependencies when needed.

-You can manually expand parts of an object easily by declaring a method in module.
-This exposes new bean for injection into others as dependency.
+You can manually expand parts of an object as dependency easily by declaring a method in module.
+This exposes new bean for injection as dependency.
 ```java
 public abstract class CtxMain{
     //...